redeem4/Lame_Ducks/README.md

-# Test-Game
+# Test Game
-A Simple Game made in UE4
+A Simple Game Made in UE4

+Genre: Top Down Shooter

+Minimum Viable Product (MVP):
+A Character, 1-2 Enemy Types (with varying A.I.), a Small Arena level, and Menus/UI.